038 – Understanding leisure’s impacts on sources of life worth living

 Working with Dr. Shintaro Kono

-Shinichi shares that he has been working with people with disabilities for a long time, and meaningful activity is one of the things that interest him.
+Shinichi has been working with people with disabilities for a long time, and meaningful activity is one of the things that interest him.
 He thinks that it’s important to look at how meaningful activities can help in reducing depression.

 What is self in the context of ikigai?